readthedocs/readthedocs.org/docs/user/index.rst

 Need to get something specific done?
 These guides provide step-by-step instructions on various areas:

 ..
 Descriptions here are active, learn, setup, etc.
+..
+The chosen sample of how-tos is intended reflect to width of the how-to section
+.. i.e. NOT only what is most popular or easiest for beginners.

+🪄 :doc:`/guides/pull-requests`
+  Setup pull request builds and enjoy previews of each commit.

+🪄 :doc:`/analytics`
+  Learn more about how users are interacting with your documentation.

 🪄 :doc:`/guides/cross-referencing-with-sphinx`
   Learn how to use cross-references in a Sphinx project.

-🪄 :doc:`/analytics`
-  Learn more about how users are interacting with your documentation.

-🪄 :doc:`/guides/pull-requests`
-  Setup pull request builds and enjoy previews of each commit.

 🪄 :doc:`All how-to guides </guides/index>`
   Browser the entire catalog for many more how-to guides.